Whether you’re looking for small or large classes, a mentor, a studio, or a university education, these NYC programs have you covered.

 The school offers a project-based look into theater arts that uses all of its disciplines to inform one another: Directors and actors work closely with each other to create original works, while actors undergo training in the Alexander Technique, the Stanislavsky method, and a voice-and-speech curriculum.
 Student performances move from one-act plays to the main stage throughout their years at the New School.

 NYFA prides itself on the resources it provides its students.
-The school was created just over a decade ago with the goal of bringing a quality and accessible education to aspiring filmmakers.
+The school was created almost 30 years ago with the goal of bringing a quality and accessible education to aspiring filmmakers.
 Since the academy’s birth, the curriculum has expanded to include one- and two-year conservatories for acting, musical theater, photography, broadcast journalism, and game design, in addition to the original filmmaking MFAs and BFAs.

-The William Esper Studio, founded in 1965 by William Esper, is a Meisner-based actor-training program born from a love of acting and Esper’s 17-year teacher-director relationship with Sanford Meisner.
+The William Esper Studio, founded in 1965 by the late William Esper, is a Meisner-based actor-training program born from a love of acting and Esper’s 17-year teacher-director relationship with Sanford Meisner.

 The studio offers two-year full-time and part-time enrollments (a difference of about five to 12 hours in the classroom depending on which is chosen), in addition to a six-week summer intensive.
 Classes begin in September or January depending on preference, and applicants are required to read Esper’s book “The Actor’s Art and Craft” before applying.
 Alumni include Larry David (“Curb Your Enthusiasm”), Kristin Davis (“Sex and the City”), and Kathy Bates.